mwshinn/PyDDM/doc/cookbook/howto.rst

 which we have observed to be robust for models with large numbers of parameters.

-Other methods can be used by passing the "method" argument to :func:`.fit_adjust_model` or :func:`.fit_model`.
+Other methods can be used by passing the "fitting_method" argument to :func:`.fit_adjust_model` or :func:`.fit_model`.
 This can take one of several values: